Summary:

 Properties with a current private money loan

-Quantifying the characteristics in a statistical model for a probability list is challenging, as it involves a complex analysis of various factors such as property condition, financial history, market trends, and borrower behavior.
+Quantifying the characteristics in a statistical model for a probability list is challenging, as it involves a complex analysis of various factors, including property condition, financial History, market trends, and Borrower behavior.
 This process is not straightforward and requires a deep understanding of the market and the specific needs of the borrowers.

 My Motto: You locate a buyer; you do not create a buyer.

-The best way to locate private money loans is to develop a marketing plan with an extensive network of professionals and multiple clients.
+The best way to locate private money loans is to develop a comprehensive marketing plan that leverages an extensive network of professionals and multiple clients.
 The type of professionals best to network with are:

-Mortgage brokers specialize in private money loans, and those who don't.
+Mortgage brokers specialize in private money loans, while those who don’t typically work with conventional loans.

 Real estate agents, both residential and commercial